The 2018 Summer and Fall Seasons in Aspen, CO Brings a Full Calendar of Events, New Adventure Offerings, Lodging and

 FOOD & WINE NEWS

-- COMING JUNE 2018 The Hotel Jerome will convert the historic Victorian-era Aspen Times building into a speakeasy style bar called Bad Harriet, named after Jerome B. Wheeler’s wife, opening in June 2018.
+- COMING JUNE 2018 The Hotel Jerome will open their new underground bar called Bad Harriet, named after Jerome B. Wheeler’s wife, opening in June 2018.
 (330 E. Main St.)

 - OPENING JUNE 2018 Austin-based eatery Clark’s Oyster Bar will expand with a new location in Aspen in June 2018.
 The unnamed Clark’s expansion will serve up seafood dishes, burgers, and more.
 (517 E. Hyman Ave.)

 - OPENING JULY 2018 A new supper-club called 7908 will open in downtown Aspen this July.
 Guests can enjoy fine dining along with live music and entertainment nightly.
 (415 E. Hyman Ave.)

 - OPENING JUNE 2018 The Cottage is the newest addition to Rustique Bistro and The Cooking School of Aspen.
 The new 700-square-foot event space will be available to rent for private parties, dinners, cooking or product demos, pop-up stores, art shows, and more.
 (305 E. Hopkins Ave.)